Jonathan Ross (politician)

-Jonathan Ross (April 30, 1826 – February 23, 1905) was a nineteenth-century politician, lawyer and judge from Vermont.
-He served as chief justice of the Vermont Supreme Court and as United States Senator from Vermont.
+Jonathan Ross (April 30, 1826 – February 23, 1905) was an American politician, lawyer and judge from Vermont.
+He served as chief justice of the Vermont Supreme Court (1890–1899) and briefly as a United States Senator from Vermont (1899–1900).

 Early life

-Ross was born in Waterford, Vermont on April 30, 1826, the son of Royal Ross and Eliza (Mason) Ross.
+Ross was born in Waterford, Vermont, on April 30, 1826, the son of Royal Ross and Eliza (Mason) Ross.
 Ross attended the public schools and St. Johnsbury Academy.
 He graduated from Dartmouth College in 1851 and was principal of the Chelsea and Craftsbury Academies from 1851 to 1856.
 He studied law in the Chelsea office of former Congressman William Hebard, and later with Charles Davis of Danville and William A. Fletcher of Michigan; he was admitted to the bar in 1856.

 Career

 Ross was Treasurer of Passumpsic Savings Bank from 1858 to 1868.
 He practiced law in St. Johnsbury until 1870.
 After being State's attorney for Caledonia County from 1862 to 1863, he was appointed a member of the State board of education, holding that office from 1866 to 1870.

 From 1865 to 1867, Ross was a member of the Vermont House of Representatives and he was a state senator in 1870.
 He served on the Vermont Council of Censors in 1869.
 He was judge of the Vermont Supreme Court from 1870 to 1890 and chief justice of Vermont from 1890 to 1899.

 In December 1898, U.S. Senator Justin S. Morrill died.
 Governor Edward Curtis Smith offered to appoint Benjamin F. Fifield to the vacancy, and Fifield tentatively accepted.
 Several days later, Fifield declined, and Smith then offered the appointment to Ross, who accepted.
 He served from January 11, 1899, to October 18, 1900, when a successor was elected.
-While in the Senate, he was chairman of the United States Senate Committee to Examine Branches of the Civil Service (Fifty-sixth Congress).
+While in the Senate, he was chairman of the United States Senate Committee to Examine Branches of the Civil Service (Fifty-sixth Congress) until October 18, 1900, when he was replaced at Special Election.
 He was not an active candidate for reelection in 1900.
 In October 1900, Ross was elected president of the Vermont Bar Association, and he served a one-year term.
 In November 1900, he succeeded David J. Foster as chairman of the state board of railroad commissioners, and he served until being succeeded by Fuller C. Smith in November 1902.